 According to Lightspeed Research, 62% of consumers surveyed said they would change their mind after reading 1-3 negative reviews.
 However, negative reviews are inevitable in the travel and hospitality industry.
 You can't please everyone all the time.
 You need a strategy for responding to negative reviews on Tripadvisor and other travel review sites.

-We generally recommend that hotels first respond privately to the individual posting a complaint or criticism whenever possible.
+We recommend that hotels respond privately to the individual posting a complaint or criticism whenever possible.
 It is best to respond to reviews within the first 24 hours.
+The best approach is to have a conversation offline to discuss the issue.

-Generally, the best approach is to have a conversation offline to discuss the issue.
-The best response is when the owner or hotel manager reaches out to the individual who posted the complaint in near real-time, expresses an interest in resolving the issue, and provides contact information so this resolution can actually take place.
+The best response is when the owner or hotel manager reaches out to the individual who posted the complaint in near real-time, expresses an interest in resolving the issue, and provides contact information so this resolution can occur.

 Fake reviews are a problem in every industry.
 At the risk of sharing insight that will probably be used by some unscrupulous PR or travel companies intent on gaming the system, here are a few ways to tell if a hotel review is legitimate: